RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Glossary.rst

         An object has methods.
 We use the verb invoke to mean *activate the method*.
 Invoking a method is done by putting parentheses after the method name, with some possible arguments.
 So  ``wn.exitonclick()`` is an invocation of the ``exitonclick`` method.

     iteration
-		A basic building block for algorithms (programs).
-It allows steps to be repeated.
+        Repeated execution of a set of programming statements.
 Sometimes called *looping* or *repetition*.

+    loop
+        A statement or group of statements that execute repeatedly until a terminating condition is satisfied.

     loop body
         Any number of statements nested inside a loop.
 The nesting is indicated by the fact that the statements are indented under the for loop statement.

     loop variable
-        A variable used as part of a for loop.
+        A variable used as part of a loop.
 It is assigned a different value on each iteration of the loop, and is used as part of the terminating condition of the loop.

     method
         A function that is attached to an object.
 Invoking or activating the method causes the object to respond in some way, e.g. ``forward`` is the method when we say ``tess.forward(100)``.

     module
         A file containing Python definitions and statements intended for use in other Python programs.
-The contents of a module are made available to the other program by using the *import* statement.
+The contents of a module are made available to the other program by using the ``import`` statement.

     object
         A "thing" to which a variable can refer.
 This could be a screen window, or one of the turtles you have created.

     pseudo-random number
 		  A number that is not genuinely random but is instead created algorithmically.

     random number
 		  A number that is generated in such a way as to exhibit statistical randomness.

     random number generator
 		  A function that will provide you with random numbers, usually between 0 and 1.

     range
         A built-in function in Python for generating sequences of integers.
 It is especially useful when we need to write a for loop that executes a fixed number of times.

     sequential
 		  The default behavior of a program.
 Step by step processing of algorithm.

     standard library
 		  A collection of modules that are part of the normal installation of Python.

     state
         The collection of attribute values that a specific data object maintains.